Electric Radiators, the fast solution for heating needs

 IR electronic control to regulate the ambient temperature and remote control for electronic control

-wireless digital electronic control, programmable weekly to manage the ignition, operation and bring the ambient temperature to the desired degree.
-This wireless control also allows you to reach the temperature set at the desired time through the ITCS (Intelligence Temperature Control System) function by adjusting the radiator's early ignition according to the ambient temperature.
+Wireless digital electronic control, programmable weekly to manage the operating times and bring the ambient temperature to the desired level.
+This wireless control also allows you to reach the temperature set at the desired time through the ITCS (Intelligence Temperature Control System) function by adjusting the radiator's early ignition according to the ambient temperatur.

-The IRSAP range offers products that range from design models, for those who want a product suitable for an unconventional home with a strong personality, to the more classic bathroom, furniture or multi-column models, versatile and functional suitable for heating and furnishing any domestic environment.
+The IRSAP range offers products that range from design models, for those who are looking for contemporary modern designs, to the more classic bathroom, furniture, or multi-column models, versatile and functional suitable for heating and furnishing any domestic environment.

 Everything you need to know about electric radiators and new regulations.

 IRSAP has embarked on a virtuous path in the green perspective, now better known as ECO DESIGN, working towards product design in accordance with a responsible philosophy from many points of view: environmental first and foremost, but also ethical and social.

 Providing the possibility to choose the most suitable product for your needs, respecting the environment and ensuring maximum energy saving.

 The latest generation of electric radiators must comply with current regulations on energy saving, and they also allow a much higher environmental comfort than the same products marketed before 2018.
 This is thanks to the new temperature controllers including the ITCS (intelligent temperature control system) function.